THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

 “Keep the mission as your North Star – just as the mission was your core when your organization was founded and introduced to the world; just as your mission has been at the center of the change you have made in the world, so, your mission must be at the center of your actions as you close.
 The goodness of that mission will give you the energy to do what you need to do in the winding down process.”

 “Find champions.”
-You will need people to do the administrative work, to be communicating with the public, and to find the organizations/partners to carry on the mission.
+You will need people to do the administrative work, to be communicating with the public, and find the organizations/partners to carry on the mission.
 These may include former Board members and volunteers.

 “Make a plan.”
 Messaging must accompany each phase.
 Your assets need to be distributed.
 Initiate the documenting/archiving of your history.

 Grieve and celebrate.
 “Both are very human experiences; we need to acknowledge there are going to be both.”
 By offering a path for them, you can help your people channel their mourning into a positive resolution.

-Acknowledge the steps between grief and acceptance, and that everyone will experience these stages at different points in time.
+Acknowledge the steps between grief and acceptance, and everyone will experience these stages at different times.

 Honor your mission.

 Honor the people who’ve done and given so much to deliver the mission to the community.

-Set aside, or raise (this might be easier than it seems) some funds to honor the organization.
+Set aside some funds to honor the organization, or raise (this might be easier than it seems).
 Creating a video or booklet, organizing and archiving your material, having an event, or endowing a scholarship or program are all great memorials.

 Conduct oral history interviews of key individuals.
 See below.

 Work with a local museum or library for a public exhibit/display to share your history and collect people’s memories.
 If you’re a performing arts organization, use the power of that ritual to tell the story of your organization.